zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

        - discoveryServiceUrls: https://sys1:{discoveryServicePort}/eureka/,https://sys2:{discoveryServicePort}/eureka/
 ```

-:::note
+:::note Notes:
-  Ensure that each API ML instance is defined in a separated record.
-Do not combine multiple API ML instances in a
+* Ensure that each API ML instance is defined in a separated record.
+Do not combine multiple API ML instances in a single record.
-  single record.
 In the case of a high availability setup, the value `discoveryServiceUrls` may contain multiple URLs.

-  We highly recommend to provide all available Discovery URLs in the value `discoveryServiceUrls`.
+* We highly recommend to provide all available Discovery URLs in the value `discoveryServiceUrls`.

-  Always provide the direct address to the system.
+* Always provide the direct address to the system.
 Do not use the DVIPA address.
 Using this address could lead to unexpected behaviour.

-  Use hostnames `sys1` and `sys2` for the LPAR in the sysplex.
+* Use hostnames `sys1` and `sys2` for the LPAR in the sysplex.
 :::

 The Gateway service can be configured to forward client certificates.
 The domain gateway can then use this client certificate for authentication.
-To make sure that only the Gateway-forwarded certificate are used for client certificate authentication, users must set `certificatesUrl` property.
-This URL returns certificate chain from the central gateway.
+To make sure that only  Gateway-forwarded certificates are used for client certificate authentication, users must set the `certificatesUrl` property.
+This URL returns a certificate chain from the central gateway.

 ```
 components.gateway.apiml.security.x509: